-If not, you might want to figure that out as soon as possible so you can start preparing.
+If not, you might want to figure that out as soon as possible so you can prepare financially.

-I know insurance is different all over the world, but here in the US, it’s pretty crazy!
-Since Dave works for a Christian non-profit, non-government employer, they have a lot of control over their insurance so we actually have pretty good insurance.
+Since Dave works for a Christian non-profit, non-government employer, they have a lot of control over their insurance, so we actually have pretty good insurance.
 But we have friends whose insurance is crazy and they end up with more than $10,000 of medical bills after each baby is born (after insurance covers their portion).

-Thankfully, Dave and I knew what our family out-of-pocket maximum was (and we confirmed the details with our insurance company) so we could plan accordingly and save up money in our HSA account to cover any medical bills and baby expenses before the baby was born.
+Thankfully, Dave and I knew what our “out-of-pocket maximum was” so we could plan accordingly and save up money in our HSA (health savings account) to cover any medical bills and baby expenses ahead of time — which made paying our hospital bills a lot less stressful after our babies were born.